Using Custom Actions

 Custom Action Overview

-Custom action is needed when you want to extend the functionality of your automation framework beyond what default actions provide.
+Custom action is needed when you want to extend the functionality of your automation framework beyond what default actions provided.
 Automation engineers and developers can write custom actions for incorporating any application specific requirements.

 You can create custom actions in algoQA to simplify complex processes.
 For example, you can merge multiple steps into a single action, such as logging in with just one step instead of entering a username, password, and clicking the login button separately.